How to Run Multiple Claude Code Sessions at Once

 - dev: running

-pnpm run devor whatever starts my dev server
+pnpm devor whatever starts my dev server - bash: for quick scripts, curl commands, anything manual

 Cheat Sheet